Estimate of entropy generation rate can spatiotemporally resolve the active nature of cell flickering: Discussion

-Measurements that tracked a single filament of microtubules report an entropy production rate of $5 \kB\;{\rm min}^{-1}$~\cite{skinner2021improved} while a single actin fibre contracted by myosin motors report an entropy genration rate, per-unit-length, to be {$\sim$ 1 $\kB\;(\mu {\rm m}s)^{-1}$~\cite{seara2018entropy}.
-At the level of cells, calcium flicker trajectories yield $\sim 4\; \kB\;{\rm min}^{-1}$~\cite{skinner2021improved}.
-Extending such measurements to the cell membranes offer many challenges.
-First, not one, but multiple active processes with a range of time scales, (timescales: 0.1-2s~\cite{turlier2016equilibrium,biswas2017mapping}) act on the membrane and the flickering data does not contain any clearly active ``spikes''.
-Second, the spatial resolution is limited by the diffraction limit of light and the temporal resolution is limited by the signal to noise ratio.
-Nevertheless, our scheme reveals an activity of $\sim 10^{-3}\; \kB {\rm s}^{-1}$ over a $1.44 \times 1.44 \;\mu m^2$ patch of the membrane.
-On one hand, this is a extremely small amount of entropy generation rate to detect from calorimetric point of view.
-On the other hand, summed over all the FBR-patches we obtain $\sim 0.4\; \kB s^{-1}$ –- six-times more than the numbers reported in Ref.~\cite{skinner2021improved} who used measurements of calcium flicker trajectories from single cells reported in Ref.~\cite{thurley2014reliable}.
-Besides capturing the cell--level activity, we report for the first time, a spatial mapping of activity.
-Images have high activity regions (see arrows, figure 2) which disappear on ATP depletion.
-This offers an explicit evidence of heterogeneity of activity in the cell membrane pointing to a lack of rapid establishment of an statistically homogeneous (although non-equilibrium) state.
-At a particular patch, the activity may have contributions from the underlying cytoskeleton as our data also reveals.
+To end on a positive note, besides capturing the cell--level activity, we report for the first time, a spatiotemporally resolved activity.
+As shown in Fig.\ \ref{fig:atpd}, cells have high activity regions which disappear on ATP depletion.
+This offers explicit evidence of heterogeneity of activity in the cell membrane pointing to a lack of rapid establishment of an statistically homogeneous (although non-equilibrium) state.
 This technique can be combined with fluorescence imaging of a variety of ``active'' proteins or structures to measure their localized action.
 Thus, comparing maps of lateral organization of molecules of interest with activity maps could potentially identify those involved in actively regulating processes like cell migration, endocytosis, and mechano-sensing.

-\acknowledgements Nordita is partially supported by Nordforsk.
+\acknowledgements SKM acknowledges the Knut and Alice Wallenberg Foundation for financial support through Grant No. KAW 2021.0328.
+NORDITA is partially supported by Nordforsk.
 DM acknowledges the support of the Swedish Research Council Grant No. 638-2013-9243 and 2016-05225.
 BS acknowledges support from Wellcome Trust/DBT India Alliance fellowship (grant number IA/I/13/1/500885) and CSRP from CEFIPRA (grant number 6303-1).
 TG thanks CEFIPRA for scholarship.
 TM is supported by a predoctoral fellowship from the Council of Scientific and Industrial Research (CSIR), India.